 “Problems in diagnosis have…been heavily dominated by physicians with little input from the cognitive sciences.
 What is missing…is foundational work aimed at understanding how clinicians in actual situations take a complex, tangled stream of phenomena…to create an understanding of them as a problem.”
 (Wears, 2014)

 Imagine a group of doctors within a hospital’s intensive/critical care unit.
 They are engaged in a collective discussion about a particular patient.
 The patient has presented with a series of symptoms, including dizziness, breathing difficulties and eventual chest pain.
 She has been placed under continuous monitoring of her ‘vital signs’, including heart rate, body temperature, blood pressure, blood oxygen saturation and respiration rate.
-She has been recording a slow decrease in blood pressure and blood oxygen saturation.
-The doctors are deciding what is the most likely cause of this patient’s symptoms and how this may inform future care/treatment of that patient.
-It is possible that the patient is suffering from a pulmonary edema, whereby fluid is collected in the air sacs of the lungs, causing severe and sometimes fatal congestion.
-The symptoms could also be suggestive of a tension pneumothorax, which is when a lung collapses.
-Alternatively, the patient could be suffering from an anaphylactic shock, which is a severe allergic reaction that can in itself cause fluid to enter the lungs and constrict an individual’s airways.
+There has been a slow decrease in her blood pressure and blood oxygen saturation.
+The doctors are deciding what is the most likely cause of this patient’s symptoms and how this may inform her future care/treatment .
+It is possible that the patient is suffering from pulmonary oedema, whereby fluid is collected in the air sacs of the lungs, causing severe and sometimes fatal congestion.
+The symptoms could also be suggestive of a tension pneumothorax, when a lung collapses.
+Alternatively, the patient could be suffering from anaphylactic shock, which is a severe allergic reaction that causes airway narrowing and low blood pressure. .
 The doctors must integrate the information they have so far, align their individual mental models of the patient and decide the following:

-Do they have enough information to make a determination of the patient’s condition?
+Do they have enough information to diagnose the patient’s condition?

 If not, what extra information do they need?
 Are there further tests that need to be performed?

-As per their most likely diagnosis, what actions should they start taking to treat the patient?
+what actions should they start taking to treat the patient given the most likely diagnosis?

-One of the difficulties within this scenario here is that symptoms may be indicative of multiple underlying conditions.
+One of the difficulties within this scenario is that symptoms may be indicative of multiple underlying conditions.
 This example is illustrative of why many medical decisions are ‘ill-structured’ problems: they present several possible courses of action, and produce disagreements over both the current hypothesis for the patient’s condition and desired end goal for that patient’s care (Jonassen, 1997).
 Medical staff involved in a patient case can independently formulate very different understandings of a patient’s condition and how it would be best to proceed.
 They have to then align their thoughts in order to align their actions as a cohesive team.

-Individuals involved in clinical decision making have to frequently contend with an uncertain decision making environment (Lawton et al, 2019) as well as time pressure and personal stresses (Orasanu & Connolly, 1993), which add external factors to their decision process to be taken into account.
+Individuals involved in clinical decision making frequently contend with an uncertain decision making environment (Lawton et al, 2019) as well as time pressure and personal stresses (Orasanu & Connolly, 1993), which add external factors todecision making processes .

-Clinicians have to make challenging decisions as part of their occupation, such as administration of medication, assessing risk and allocation of hospital space and delegation of responsibilities to colleagues.
-However, one important group of decisions is diagnosis, which is notable to study for a number of reasons.
-Firstly, it allows for an extension of previous research on information gathering and confidence within psychology to an ecologically valid, real-world setting.
-Secondly, diagnosis is an important task that has a large impact on a patient’s road to recovery as clinicians have to accurately understand the severity and nature of a patient’s condition to prescribe appropriate care.
+Doctors have to make complex, risky decisions every day.
+These include administration of medication, assessing risk. allocation of hospital space and delegation of responsibilities to colleagues.
+Diagnosis is a core aspect of a doctor’s job and is important for a number of reasons.
+Firstly, from a psychological standpoint, it allows for an extension of previous research on information gathering and confidence to an ecologically valid, real-world setting.
+Secondly, accurate diagnosis is crucialto a patient’s treatment and .
 Finally, past work looking at diagnosis has received much attention due to the incidence of diagnostic errors.